abacusmodeling/abacus-develop/docs/advanced/acceleration/cuda.md

 Check the [Advanced Installation Options](https://abacus-rtd.readthedocs.io/en/latest/advanced/install.html#build-with-cuda-support) for the installation of CUDA version support.

+When the compilation parameter USE_ELPA is ON (which is the default value) and USE_CUDA is also set to ON, the ELPA library needs to [enable GPU support](https://github.com/marekandreas/elpa/blob/master/documentation/INSTALL.md) at compile time.

 ## Run with the GPU support by editing the INPUT script:

 In `INPUT` file we need to set the input parameter [device](../input_files/input-main.md#device) to `gpu`.
 If this parameter is not set, ABACUS will try to determine if there are available GPUs.
 - Set `ks_solver`: For the PW basis, CG, BPCG and Davidson methods are supported on GPU; set the input parameter [ks_solver](../input_files/input-main.md#ks_solver) to `cg`, `bpcg` or `dav`.
-For the LCAO basis, `cusolver` is supported on GPU.
+For the LCAO basis, `cusolver` and `elpa` is supported on GPU.
 - **multi-card**: ABACUS allows for multi-GPU acceleration.
 If you have multiple GPU cards, you can run ABACUS with several MPI processes, and each process will utilize one GPU card.
 For example, the command `mpirun -n 2 abacus` will by default launch two GPUs for computation.
 If you only have one card, this command will only start one GPU.

 ## Examples
 We provides [examples](https://github.com/deepmodeling/abacus-develop/tree/develop/examples/gpu) of gpu calculations.